Charles Watson (businessman)

 Watson has served on the Boards of the Independent Petroleum Association of America (IPAA), Natural Gas Supply Association (NGSA), Interstate Natural Gas Association of America (INGAA), Edison Electric Institute (EEI), Natural Gas Council (NGC) and is currently on the boards of Baker Hughes, Baylor College of Medicine, Mainstream Renewable Power, Shona Energy Company, Patman Drilling Inc., Central Houston Inc., and Angeleno Group.
 In 1996 Watson co-founded Caldwell Watson Real Estate Group and was a Principal.
 He is the chairman of Wincrest Ventures, a venture capital company he founded in 1994.
 He has been a Director of Theatre Under the Stars and Hobby Center for the Performing Arts.
 Watson is a Member of the Executive Committee of Edison Electric Institute as well as a founding Member of the Natural Gas Council.
 Partners at one point with Fritz Strayer.

 Mr. Watson is also chairman and CEO of Advanced Blast Protection Systems (ABPS), a company that developed new technology to greatly increase the protection tools available to those dealing with blast, fire and ballistic assaults.

-He is now is chairman of the board and co-founder of Twin Eagle Resource Management (founded in September 2010), a Houston-based company that provides wholesale energy and midstream services throughout North America.
+He is now chairman of the board and co-founder of Twin Eagle Resource Management (founded in September 2010), a Houston-based company that provides wholesale energy and midstream services throughout North America.

+Since 2005, he has served on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.

 Watson is also the former owner of the Houston Aeros minor league hockey team (now the Iowa Wild).